-Information Concerning 2011 and 2012 Compensation

-(in Accordance with Basel II Pillar 3 Requirements)
+Information Concerning 2012 and 2013 Compensation in Accordance with Basel II Pillar 3 Requirements

 Laurentian Bank has prepared this publication in accordance with Basel II Pillar 3 disclosure requirements.
-Additional information are available in the Bank's Management Proxy Circular for 2012 and 2013.
+Additional information is available in the Bank's Management Proxy Circular for 2013 and 2014.
 The following information concerns the members of the Bank's Management Committee, as well as designated employees (employees likely to significantly influence the Bank's position with respect to risk).
 The designated employees were determined in collaboration with the Risk Management sector and include:

-- Senior Vice-Presidents of the Bank and its subsidiaries - Certain specialists with Laurentian Bank Securities Inc. (LBS) and the Bank's Capital Markets sector
+- Senior Vice-Presidents of the Bank and its subsidiaries - certain specialists with Laurentian Bank Securities Inc. (LBS) and the Bank's Capital Markets sector